-Snapshot Management captures images of a virtual disk and retains the image independently of subsequent changes to the files.
-The images can be used to share virtual disks with another system without affecting the contents of the source virtual disk.
+SnapView[TM] captures images of a LUN and retains the images independently of subsequent changes to the files.
+The images can be used to share LUNs with another system without affecting the contents of the source LUN.

-Snapshot Management creates copies of either virtual disks or snapshots.
-Snapshots are virtual copies that create an image of the source virtual disk at the time the snapshot was created.
-This snapshot is retained independently of subsequent changes to the source virtual disk.
-You can use snapshots to facilitate backups or to allow multiple hosts to access data without affecting the contents of the source virtual disk.
+SnapView creates copies of LUNs using either snapshots or clones.
+Snapshots are virtual copies that create an image of the source LUN at the time the snapshot was created.
+This snapshot is retained independently of subsequent changes to the source LUN.
+Clones are duplicate copies of a source LUN.
+You can use snapshots and clones to facilitate backups or to allow multiple hosts to access data without affecting the contents of the source LUN.